Get

 Height: 10 to 12 inches

 With a scrappy spirit and a deceptively squat yet swift body, the Jack Russell can fetch with the best of ‘em.
 These active little hounds are adventurous but easily distracted by a thrown tennis ball or a tasty puzzle toy stuffed with peanut butter.
-Jack Russells are big dogs in a little body, and you’ll even see them performing acrobatic feats like jumps and spins on occasion!
+Jack Russells are big dogs in little bodies, and you’ll even see them performing acrobatic feats like jumps and spins on occasion!

 8. German Shorthaired Pointer